radiantearth/ml4gd/06142018-washington-dc/w3-data-spec/draft_nodes.md

 STAC asset of GeoJSON with all its associated geojson.

 Need a third item in the training data set - raster image + vector data + area labeled in the COG.
-- COuld be its own stac item with the footprint as the valid place. no need for a mask.
+- Could be its own stac item with the footprint as the valid place. no need for a mask.

 ***CORE***